 SUSHI – Koji, in Parsons Green, is my favorite sushi restaurant in London because of the sexy atmosphere, delicious cocktails and mouth-watering food.
 Another great spot for sushi is Zuma, which has been a staple in Knightsbridge for years.
 This place is a major scene and always packed so make sure to book in advance, and order the black cod – so good!

 INDIAN – London has amazing Indian food!
 Bombay Brasserie offers the best Indian food in London combined with a beautiful, upscale ambiance.
-Just down the street, Noor Johan serves delicious Indian food as well, but in a low-key, intimate setting.
+Just down the street, Noor Jahan serves delicious Indian food as well, but in a low-key, intimate setting.

 ITALIAN – There are a ton of fantastic Italian restaurants in London but a few of my favorites are Daphne’s (go for the truffle menu!)
-Zefferano, Sale e Pepe and Signor Sassi, which is across the street from Harrods and has amazing lobster spaghetti!
+Zafferano, Sale e Pepe and Signor Sassi, which is across the street from Harrods and has amazing lobster spaghetti!
 All of these restaurants are located in Knightsbridge and are upscale and pricey but well worth the money.

-BRITISH BRUNCH – The Ivy Chelsea Garden, Cheney Walk Brasserie and The Phene are three of my favorite British restaurants in London and my favorite brunch spots.
+BRITISH BRUNCH – The Ivy Chelsea Garden, Cheyne Walk Brasserie and The Phene are three of my favorite British restaurants in London and my favorite brunch spots.
 The Ivy has a beautiful garden patio where you can sit outside and is popular with celebrities, making it hard to get in, so be sure to book way in advance.

 PUB FOOD – There are a million great pubs in London, but since I live in South Kensington, my favorites are located in my neighborhood.
 My favorite pub of all time is Hereford Arms.
 I also like Drayton Arms on Old Brompton Rd.